phelum/CT_NandBoot/README.md

 	CTNandBoot

 Sets Cubietruck (and now CubieBoard2 also) to allow Linux boot from NAND.
+Also can save and restore user NAND and also create the MBR and download partitions.
+See further down for details on these new features.

+	Fixing boot0, boot1.

 One problem with CTs is that one has to run PhoenixSuit and download an image (e.g. Linaro) just to change some code so the CT to boot from NAND.